15 tips for better sound from your home audio system

 10 Place your speakers carefully

 Speaker placement is critical in stereo music systems, because it greatly affects tonal accuracy, staging, and imaging.
 We've put together some guidelines to help you set up your stereo speakers for their best musical performance.
-You can also watch our video on speaker placement.

 11 Design a system that works well in an open floor plan